MENU

 Always be prepared for Anaphylaxis Phyl and the all-too-common “what-ifs” that trigger him.

-Epinephrine Injection, USP Auto-Injector, the generic Adrenaclick*®, gives you the ability to be prepared for and respond to a severe allergic reaction—anywhere, anytime
+Epinephrine Injection, the authorized generic of Adrenaclick*®, gives you the ability to be prepared for and respond to a severe allergic reaction—anywhere, anytime

 Always be prepared for the “what-ifs”.

-Epinephrine Injection, USP Auto-Injector, the generic Adrenaclick®, gives you the ability to be prepared for and respond to a severe allergic reaction—anytime, anywhere.
+Epinephrine Injection, the authorized generic of Adrenaclick®, gives you the ability to be prepared for and respond to a severe allergic reaction—anytime, anywhere.

-Epinephrine injection, USP auto-injector is for immediate self (or caregiver) administration and does not take the place of emergency medical care.
-You should get emergency medical help right away after using epinephrine injection, USP auto-injector.
+Epinephrine injection is for immediate self (or caregiver) administration and does not take the place of emergency medical care.
+You should get emergency medical help right away after using epinephrine injection.

 Talk to your healthcare provider to find out more about anaphylaxis and potential triggers that may cause it.